American Heart Association CPR Explained

 Types of classes available

-Students spend the whole course with an individual instructor for the whole course, giving them the benefit of being able to interact with the instructors in person and have any questions answered immediately.
+Students spend the whole course with an individual instructor in a classroom, giving them the benefit of being able to interact with the instructors in person and have any questions answered immediately.
 These classes provide a better option for people who learn more effectively in a classroom setting with other students.
 AHA instructors administer the theory portions of the course and the hands-on skills practice and testing.

 Here, students experience some classroom learning alongside eLearning: students get direct online access to materials, then a hands-on session where they meet with instructors for practical experience.